waffle-gl/waffle/README.txt

     make check
     make install

-Calling `make check` only runs unittests that do not access the native GL platform.
-To run additional functional tests, which do access the native GL platform, call `make check-func`.
+Calling `make check` only runs unittests that do not access the native OpenGL platform.
+To run additional functional tests, which do access the native OpenGL platform, call `make check-func`.